grislyeye/grislyeye.com/content/blog/curseborne/curseborne.md

 ### 2. A darker world

 If supernatural monsters are real, this implies a world bleaker than our own.
-We might not notice them, but we would notice the consequences of their existence: corruption, missing persons, crime, etc. Conversely, if monsters can hide it means their atrocities are at least comparable to those of human's.
+We might not notice the monsters but we would notice the consequences of their existence: corruption, missing people, crime, etc. Conversely, if monsters can hide it means their atrocities are at least comparable to those of human's.

 The Darker World must be like the real world because familiarity is big part of the fantasy here.
 It has to be a world where the players could reasonably imagine themselves to exist, only deviating from reality as much as allows for the existence of monsters without breaking this assumption.
-In a way it is the opposite of traditional fantasy settings, whose appeal is that they offer a clear break from our reality.
+In a way it is the opposite of traditional fantasy settings, whose appeal is that they offer a clean break from our reality.

 However, the Darker World also supports the core fantasy of urban horror.
 If you want to play angst-ridden characters, you simply must have something to be angsty *about*. *Curseborne* deviates here.
 It describes itself as hopepunk, as opposed to the gothic-punk of the WoD.
 Despite some research, I'm still not sure what that means, or what is particularly hopeful about the setting of *Curseborne*, but there you go.